tninesling/tracker/README.md

 ### Connecting to the DB

 - Start a client pod with `kubectl exec -it cockroachdb-client-secure -- ./cockroach sql --certs-dir=/cockroach/cockroach-certs --host=cockroachdb-public`
-- Open a shell with `kubectl exec -it cockroachdb-client-secure -- ./cockroach sql --certs-dir=/cockroach/cockroach-certs --host=cockroachdb-public`
+- Open a shell with `kubectl exec -it cockroachdb-client-secure -- ./cockroach sql --insecure --host=cockroachdb-public`

 ## References